Easy Homemade Biscuit Recipe

 What if I don’t have a biscuit cutter?

-You can use a pizza cutter or knife and cut the dough into squares.
-No one said they had to be circles, well maybe my grandmother did.
+You can cut the dough into squares with a pizza cutter or knife.
+No one said they had to be circles; maybe my grandmother did.

 Final Word

-It’s crazy, but I believe if we can teach the world to make biscuits by using this easy homemade biscuit recipe they will not starve.
-Of course, we need other foods to go with it, but these will fill the belly.
+It’s so easy; if we can teach the world to make biscuits using this easy homemade biscuit recipe, they will not starve.
+Of course, we need other foods to accompany them, but these will fill the belly.

 Similar Posts